janak1998/portfolio-sass/README.md

 # portfolio-sass
 A modern portfolio using Sass.
-Made by watching tutorial for building up the basics in sass.
+Made by watching tutorial for building up the fundamentals in sass.